 Before asking for payment for the value of the goods, you should get legal advice.
 If you later find out the goods are worth more than you thought, you may not be able to claim the extra amount.
 For more information, see Giving notice before disposing of the goods.

 Once you write the letter:

 After the other party gets your letter of demand they might:

-If you can't reach an agreement with the other party, you may need to decide whether to start a case in the NSW Civil and Administrative Tribunal (NCAT).
-It is a good idea to try to resolve your dispute with the other party, before going to NCAT.
+If you can't reach an agreement with the other party, you may need to decide whether to start a case.
+It is a good idea to try to resolve your dispute with the other party first.